linagora/linshare/documentation/EN/installation/sso-lemonldap-using-OIDC.md

 page then go to a Top or Sub Domain, click on Providers/UserProviders and create an 'OIDC Provider'.
 You will be able to provide a discriminant value aka associated domain identifier, using the claim 'domain_discriminator', in order to create new users in this domain.

+So you may need to create a new scope, named 'linshare' with this new claim.
+Then you need to edit ui-user and ui-admin config.js file to change the scope value as : `scope: 'openid email profile linshare'`

 Look at documentation above each field for more details.
 Go step 1 to see how to